nzcsx/Bools-Minecraft-Squid-Workshop-Project/README.md

 ## Type 3
 Type 3 includes: `walk_begin, walk_end, shift_begin, shift_end, sprint_begin, sprint_end`

-However there is some slight issue because it's actually wrong to assume that the game increments the `helper` EVERY tick as the player performs some continuous actions.
+However, there is some slight issue because the game sometimes does not increment the `helper` EVERY tick as the player performs some continuous actions.
 - Correct statement:

       Total_amount_of_jumps increases at the tick the player jumps.